 Things are changing, but the divide promoting gender difference and not as equals, is still there.
-And these traditional gender roles we give to children can follow them through to their adult lives, without stopping to consider what this means for gender equity, equality for all not matter what sex.
+And these traditional gender roles we give to children can follow through to their adult lives, without stopping to consider what this means for gender equity in adult society, equality for all no matter what sex.

 According to a survey by the Children’s Society, 44% of girls think that being good-looking is the most important attribute they can have.

 I recently read an article about a celebrity singer who pushed back at people who said her young son couldn’t wear a pink crop top.

 “He can wear pink crop tops if it makes him happy” was her response.

 Quite true, but why did it make the news anyway?

 Rather than accepting stereotypical expectations and labelling boys and girls from an early age, we may want to consider a different approach and begin to soften the lines between gender identity.
 Clothing and what children wear is perhaps one way in which we can exercise this idea.